-The EEPROM part of the TOE provides an ideal platform for applications requiring non-volatile data storage.
 The TOE is intended for use in a range of high security applications, including high speed security authentication, data encryption or electronic signature.
-Several security features independently implemented in hardware or controlled by software will be provided to ensure proper operations and integrity and confidentiality of stored data.
+Several security features independently implemented in hardware or controlled by software will be provided to ensure proper operation and integrity and confidentiality of stored data.
 This includes for example measures for memory protection, leakage protection and sensors to allow operations only under specified conditions.